Stephen Sullivan on making Seahawks debut on defense: ‘I didn’t see this in a million years’

 But, having not played defensive end since high school, there’s been a lot to learn.

 “I went over there and I didn’t know any moves, technique, how to use your hands or anything,’’ Sullivan said of his first few days of practice.
-“I was just running up the field trying to get past the tackle and it didn’t work.
+“I was just running up the field trying to get past the tackle, and it didn’t work.
 So I started to get better and I started working my hands.
 And then next thing you know, I’m here today.’’

-In a way, it really was almost just that fast.
+It really was almost that fast.

-Injuries to Bruce Irvin and Rasheem Green already had Seattle shy on pass rushers.
+Injuries to Bruce Irvin and Rasheem Green already had the Seahawks shy on pass rushers.
 Then Mayowa turned up injured this week.

-Suddenly, Seattle needed Sullivan, raw as he might be at the position.
+Suddenly, they needed Sullivan, raw as he might be at the position.

-“He was willing to change from playing tight end to go to rush the passer in the middle of his rookie season — it’s just a great team move that he made, because we needed his help,’’ Carroll said.
+“He was willing to change from playing tight end to go to rush the passer in the middle of his rookie season.
+It’s just a great team move that he made, because we needed his help,’’ Carroll said.
 “And today he got to play.’’

 Among those who noticed Sullivan’s contribution was quarterback Russell Wilson.

-When he might make a play or two again is somewhat up in the air.
+When he might make a play or two again is up in the air.

-Seattle took advantage of new rules this season to elevate him to the active gameday roster on Saturday — Sullivan will revert to the practice squad on Monday and with Dunlap eligible this week and Mayowa possibly back (he practiced on a limited basis Friday, indicating his injury isn’t overly serious) Sullivan may stay on the practice squad for a little while.
+The Seahawks took advantage of new rules this season to elevate him to the active gameday roster on Saturday.
+He will revert to the practice squad Monday and with Dunlap eligible this week and Mayowa possibly back (he practiced on a limited basis Friday, indicating his injury isn’t overly serious) Sullivan may stay on the practice squad for a while.

-It also remains somewhat unclear if he’ll stay at defensive end.
+It’s also unclear if he’ll stay at defensive end.

-Sullivan said his first few days making the switch he also still spent time at tight end and the Seahawks haven’t portrayed the move as permanent, stating that one reason they moved him is because they are loaded at tight end — Sunday, they had five tight ends on the 47-man active roster.
+Sullivan said his first few days making the switch he also still spent time at tight end, and the Seahawks haven’t portrayed the move as permanent, stating that one reason they moved him is because they are loaded at tight end.
+Sunday, they had five tight ends on the 47-man active roster.

-Sullivan, though, said he doesn’t care where he ends up, just hoping there’s a role for him down the road.
+Sullivan said he doesn’t care where he ends up, just hoping there’s a role for him down the road.

 “I’m willing to do whatever it takes to win, honestly,’’ he said.
 “I’m a team player so if coach Pete wants me to kick the ball, then I’ll kick the ball.’’